 1) Know your present

 Have you experienced a significant change in your life recently?
 Maybe some sort of grief?
-Major changes can include several events, such as the death of a loved one, loss of a job, divorce or other relationship break-ups, significant financial difficulty, or even a positive change such as getting married, buying a house, or having a baby.
+Major changes can include several events, such as the death of love ones, loss of a job, divorce or other relationship break-ups, significant financial difficulty, or even a positive change such as getting married, buying a house, or having a baby.
 These experiences are among life’s major events.